-Returns A collection of mappings formatted as the output of the read_mapping_directory() function.
+Returns A collection mappings formatted the the of output ofread_mapping_directory() function.

 '''

 vermouth.map_input.generate_self_mappings(blocks)

 '''

 Generate self mappings from a collection of blocks.

 A self mapping is a mapping that maps a force field to itself.
 Applying such mapping is applying a neutral transformation.